Kevin Spacey: 1990–1999: Stardom and acclaim

 Spacey remained actively involved in the live theatre community.
 In 1991, he won a Tony Award for his portrayal of Uncle Louie in Neil Simon's Broadway hit Lost in Yonkers.
 His father was unconvinced that Spacey could make a career for himself as an actor and did not change his mind until Spacey became well known.
-Spacey quickly developed a reputation as a character actor, and was cast in bigger roles, including the malevolent office manager in the ensemble film adaptation of the David Mamet play Glengarry Glen Ross (1992) starring Al Pacino, as well as news reporter Harry Kingsley in a film based on a 1917 dog sled race Iron Will (1994) directed by Charles Haid.
-Spacey also played one-half of a bickering Connecticut couple alongside Judy Davis in the dark comedy Christmas film The Ref (1994), and a malicious Hollywood studio boss in the satire Swimming with Sharks (1995).
-Spacey gained prominence for his role as the enigmatic criminal Verbal Kint in Bryan Singer's neo-noir film The Usual Suspects (1995).
-He starred opposite an ensemble cast including Gabriel Byrne, Benicio del Toro, and Chazz Palminteri.
+Spacey quickly developed a reputation as a character actor, and was cast in bigger roles, including the malevolent office manager in the ensemble film adaptation of the David Mamet play Glengarry Glen Ross (1992), as well as news reporter Harry Kingsley in a film based on a 1917 dog sled race Iron Will (1994) directed by Charles Haid.
+Spacey played one-half of a bickering Connecticut couple alongside Judy Davis in the dark comedy Christmas film The Ref which also starred Denis Leary.(1994), and a malicious Hollywood studio boss Buddy Ackerman in the satire Swimming with Sharks (1995).

+Spacey gained prominence for his role as the enigmatic criminal Verbal Kint in Bryan Singer's neo-noir film The Usual Suspects (1995), in an ensemble cast which included Gabriel Byrne, Benicio del Toro, and Chazz Palminteri.
 Todd McCarthy of Variety wrote, "Spacey is terrific as the mysterious weak link in the chain of thieves".
 The role won him the Academy Award for Best Supporting Actor.
 He was also nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture and Screen Actors Guild Award for Outstanding Actor in a Supporting Role.
 That same year, Spacey also appeared in the David Fincher detective thriller Seven (1995) starring Brad Pitt and Morgan Freeman.
 Spacey made a sudden entrance late in the film as serial killer John Doe after going uncredited and unmentioned in the film's advertisements and opening credits.
 His work in Seven, The Usual Suspects and Outbreak earned him Best Supporting Actor honors at the 1995 Society of Texas Film Critics Awards.